Healthy Homes Assessment Waitangirua

 What We Do

-As building inspectors, we deal with all the aspects that come with specialist house inspections.
-We are there to make sure that you make the best decision when buying your next home.
+As building inspectors we are experts in all elements associated with professional home inspects.
+We are here to ensure that you make the best decision when purchasing your next property.

-We are specialised in a range of solutions to ensure you are completely informed of the condition of any property that you might be contemplating buying or selling in addition to other solutions.
+We specialise in a variety of solutions to ensure you are completely informed about the condition of any property you may be thinking of buying or selling along with other services.

-We have a systematic approach to inspecting your property and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues that may be discovered.
-Through our detailed report, it is no wonder that we receive so many referrals from clients our service to family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into the reports, you are able to actually see any issues that could be identified.
+With our detailed report, it is easy to understand why we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports